PratikOfficiel/ContactBook/README.md

 # Contact Book using React, React-Router, Redux

-### This project was created as a part of Intern Assessment:
+### This project was created as a part of Internship Hiring Assessment:

 ## To run this code: